 Service not covered by Medicare Not covered under any condition When covered Assistive listening devices -including but not limited to telephone amplifiers and alerting devices Not covered under any condition Bathroom safety devices - including but not limited to lifts, raised toilet seats, bidet toilet seats, transfer benches, walk-in bathtub, grab bars, and parallel bars May be covered under your Over-the-Counter (OTC) allowance.
 See Chapter 4, Section 2.1, Medical Benefits Chart.
 Beds - mattresses, oscillating, bed baths (home type), boards, lifter (elevator), lounges (power or manual) Not covered under any condition Blood Glucose Analyzers - reflectance colorimeter Not covered under any condition Blood pressure cuff (i.e. pulse tachometer) May be covered under your Over-the-Counter (OTC) allowance.
 See Chapter 4, Section 2.1, Medical Benefits Chart.
-Chiropractic care - maintenance care, x-ray, labs, and any other service done within the office.
-Routine chiropractic services covered under your plan are described in Chapter 4, Section 2.1 of the medical benefits chart.
-Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Chiropractic care - maintenance care, x-ray, labs, and any other service done within the office other than what is explained in Chapter 4, Section 2.1 of the Medical Benefits Chart.
+Not covered under any condition Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Cosmetic surgery or procedures Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.